Cphdat3sem2017f/Network/README.md

 - Understand and use concepts required to setup a Server with a domain name, Reverse Proxy and SSL

 ## Business competences
+This week will provide students with:
+- The necessary background to implement and code user defined network protocols.
+- The minimal network knowledge, required to setup a Web Server Infrastructure used by a professional web-application

 ## Exercises